 One thing I noticed about that little gallery, is that, though beautiful, it’s not very diverse, and to put it bluntly, it’s quite full of white faces.
 I know what my tastes and inclinations are, and I know what I personally find engaging and compelling (moody midnight feels and otherworldly splendor 4ever.)
 Without sounding too defensive (I hope) I will state unequivocally that I find beauty in all colors of faces and shades of people that inhabit the canvases of the art that I love.
 But.
 I’ve actively never examined where it is I am finding these works that I gravitate toward, and who it is creating them–and questioning myself as to why searches for the art I love are so exclusive and narrow.

 Black art matters.
 And it isn’t that Black art is rare or that Black artists are in any way less talented, so why I am not seeing it?
 Well, the answer is that the onus is on me, as a passionate and enthusiastic admirer of the arts, to find it.
 To share it.
 To support it.
-And to that end, I have been making a daily habit of over the last few weeks, of actively seeking out art created by Black artists and makers of color.
+And to that end, I have been making a daily habit of actively seeking out art created by Black artists and makers of color.

 We are living in strange and fraught times right now with this recent and unprecedented-in-our-lifetime pandemic calamity hanging over our heads and our homes, and the long-standing unjust, and, unchecked crisis of violence and oppression of Black people.
 It’s heartbreaking and infuriating, and I have to believe that we can do better.
 I have to believe and push at our governing bodies to do better.
 I have to believe that we are on the precipice of a change.